Armenia Education Scholarships

 Don't Break Your Piggybank Just Yet

-Armenia is a tiny country, once governed by the Soviet Union.
-Its geographic location put it at the gateway between Eastern Europe and the Middle East and historically as the ground from which some of the most ancient civilizations arose.
+This tiny country, once governed by the Soviet Union, has a standout geographic location that puts it at the gateway between Eastern Europe and the Middle East, historically the ground from which some of the most ancient civilizations arose.
 Armenia may be an underrepresented study destination because of its small size and relative obscurity on the scene of major players, but don’t underestimate the potential of unique research and historical context available to those who choose to spend time here.

-American Councils for International Education is focused most heavily on providing educational services especially for international collaboration and humanitarian understanding.
+American Councils for International Education is a non-profit focused most heavily on providing educational services especially for international collaboration and humanitarian understanding.
 The organization provides valuable funding for the following programs that are quite pertinent to Armenia:

 - Research Fellowships are regularly awarded to graduate and post-graduate researchers who are interested in conducting research in an Eastern European country, such as Armenia.
 A consortium of federal agencies, including the Department of Education and the National Endowment for the Humanities, funds the program.
 Eligible scholars must have a well-defined project that covers a few months in the country.
 The Title VIII Special Initiatives Fellowships award up to $35,000 to the ideal researchers who make their passion for altruism and direction to Armenia clear.

 - Eurasian Regional Language Program offers valuable scholarships to students wishing to pursue Armenian language studies and others in what is now considered Eurasia.
-Awards cover a summer long program of study in Armenia.
+Awards cover a summer long program of study in Armenia, and are quite competitive.

-The University of Georgia offers its business and related students an opportunity to study Eastern European economic changes on site in Armenia.
+The University of Georgia in Atlanta offers its business and related students a fantastic opportunity to study Eastern European economic changes on site in Armenia.
 The UGA Study Abroad in Armenia: International Business and Relations program is based in the capital city of Yerevan.
 Political Science, Economics and Agriculture majors are all suitable.
-Scholarships available include:

 - Elizabeth Suzanne Schaefer Scholarships are given to outstanding undergraduate students participating in any study abroad program.

 - Students heading off to overseas studies for the first time may qualify for the International Education Week Study Abroad Scholarship.
-Additional criteria include stellar academic scores.
+Criteria include stellar academic scores and leadership.

 - Katherine Murphy Scholarships are also awarded to first timers and in combination with academic record.